JoeyStanley/jekyll-for-designers/research.md

 <h3>CV Highlights</h3>

 **Joseph A. Stanley** & Lisa Morgan Johnson.
 "Vowels can merge because of changes in trajectory: Prelaterals in rural Utah English."
 The 96th Annual Meeting of the Linguistic Society of America.
 Washington, D.C.
 January 6--9, 2022.
+<a href="/downloads/220107-ADS-MTurk.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 **Joseph A. Stanley** (2019). "(thr)-Flapping in American English: Social factors and articulatory motivations." *Proceedings of the 5th Annual Linguistics Conference at UGA*, 49–63.
 <a href="https://linguistics.uga.edu/cp2018-Stanley" class="link" target="_blank" title="link to this paper online"></a>